Prehistoric Ireland: Mesolithic (8000–4000 BC)

 The last ice age fully came to an end in Ireland about 8000 BC.
 Until the single 2016 Palaeolithic dating described above, the earliest evidence of human occupation after the retreat of the ice was dated to the Mesolithic (Middle Stone Age), around 7000 BC.
-Although sea levels were still lower than they are today, Ireland was very probably already an island by the time the first settlers arrived by boat, very likely from Britain.
+By the time the first settlers arrived to Ireland by boat, presumably from Britain, the ice bridge to Great Britain would have melted.
 The earliest inhabitants of the island were seafarers who depended for much of their livelihood upon the sea, and later inland settlements or camps were usually close to water.
 Although archaeologists believe Mesolithic people heavily relied on riverine and coastal environments, ancient DNA indicates they had probably ceased contact with Mesolithic societies on the island of Britain and further afield.

-Evidence for Mesolithic hunter-gatherers has been found throughout the island: a number of the key early Mesolithic excavations are the settlement site at Mount Sandel in Coleraine, County Londonderry; the cremations at Hermitage, County Limerick on the bank of the River Shannon; and the campsite at Lough Boora in County Offaly.
+Evidence for Mesolithic hunter-gatherers has been found throughout the island: a number of the key early Mesolithic excavations are the settlement site at Mount Sandel in Coleraine, County Londonderry; the cremations at Hermitage House, County Limerick on the bank of the River Shannon; and the campsite at Lough Boora in County Offaly.
 As well as these, early Mesolithic lithic scatters have been noted around the island, from the north in County Donegal to the south in County Cork.
 The population has been tentatively estimated at around 8,000.

 The hunter-gatherers of the Mesolithic era lived on a varied diet of seafood, birds, wild boar and hazelnuts.
 There is no evidence for deer in the Irish Mesolithic and it is likely that the first red deer were introduced in the early stages of the Neolithic.
 The human population hunted with spears, arrows and harpoons tipped with small stone blades called microliths, while supplementing their diet with gathered nuts, fruit and berries.
 They lived in seasonal shelters, which they constructed by stretching animal skins or thatch over wooden frames.
 They had outdoor hearths for cooking their food.
 During the Mesolithic the population of Ireland was probably never more than a few thousand.
 Surviving artefacts include small microlith blades and points, and later larger stone tools and weapons, in particular the versatile Bann flake.